libriscv/docs/docs/godot/cppprogram.md

 ## ELF Script

 Once you compiled the source code to a binary, you can investigate it.
-To do this simply click the `.elf` file and you should see all the functions that are exported and available to call from the host.
+To do this simply click the `.elf` file and you should see all the functions that are exported and available to call from Godot.
+These functions are exported normally and can even be used as targets for signals.

 ![elf file](/img/cppprogram/elf-file.png)